bitsandpixel/JavaConcepts/README.md

 ## General Information

 ```
- A Project where I try to explain as much as I can about Java(Personal storage of concepts for myself and anyone who finds it)
+ A Project where I try to explain as much as I can about Java(Personal storage of concepts for myself and
+ anyone who finds it)

+ Each of the "Demo code" I have provided is at an elementary level along with developer comments and an explanation
+ of concept either in the class file or in a README file of a related package.
 ```

 * This is a project I am creating to revise java concepts and to refer whenever I needed to brush up any concept of java